How Can CPG Brands Establish a DTC eCommerce Channel?

 Effective branding builds a robust identity for customers to latch onto, ensuring that the company is represented effectively on an aesthetic level.

 3. Build customer loyalty using DTC eCommerce channels

 As crucial as brand loyalty is to CPG brands, extending that loyalty to eCommerce and direct purchasing is something that most CPG brands struggle with.

-When products are sold through brick-and-mortar retailers to customers directly, few approaches help understand customer preferences and what might help bring them back.
+When products are sold through brick-and-mortar retailers to customers directly, few approaches help understand consumer preferences and what might help bring them back.

 With the help of digital tools like QR Code-based loyalty programs and NFC tags, the digital experience that powers product commerce helps brands establish a direct relationship with consumers by encouraging them to scan the product with discount coupons and loyalty programs.

 4. Robust consumer experience with DTC eCommerce channels